webman-php/webman-manual/resource/doc/en/coroutine/context.md

 # Context

-The `support\Context` class is used to store request context data, which is automatically deleted when the request is completed.
-In other words, the context data has the same lifecycle as the request. `support\Context` supports Fiber, Swoole, and Swow coroutine environments.
+The `support\Context` class is used to store request context data.
+When a request is completed, the corresponding context data is automatically deleted.
+This means that the lifecycle of context data is tied to the lifecycle of the request. `support\Context` supports the Fiber, Swoole, and Swow coroutine environments.

-For more information, refer to [webman Coroutine](./fiber.md).
+For more information, refer to [webman coroutine](./fiber.md).

-## Interfaces
+# Interfaces

-The context provides the following interfaces:
+The context provides the following interfaces.

-## Set context data
+## Set Context Data
 ```php
 Context::set(string $name, $mixed $value);
 ```

-## Get context data
+## Get Context Data
 ```php
 Context::get(string $name = null);
 ```

-## Delete context data
+## Delete Context Data
 ```php
 Context::delete(string $name);
 ```

 > **Note**
-> The framework automatically calls the `Context::destroy()` interface to destroy context data after the request completes, and business logic should not manually call `Context::destroy()`.
+> The framework automatically calls the `Context::destroy()` interface to destroy context data after the request is completed.
+The business cannot manually call `Context::destroy()`.

-## Example
+# Examples
 ```php
 <?php